tbosch/sencha-touch-angular-adapter/README.md

 Alle meta tags given to `Ext.Application` as initialization parameters.
 The attributes are converted with the same rules that apply to the attributes of widgets.

+### Directive st:shared-controller="name1:Controller1, name2:Controller2, ..."
+Mobile pages are small, so often a usecase is split up into multiple pages.
+To share common behaviour and state between those pages, this directive allows shared controllers.

+The directive will create an own scope for every given controllers and store it in the variables as `name1`, `name2`, ....
+If the controller is used on more than one page, the instance of the controller is shared.

+Note that the shared controller have the full scope functionality, e.g. for dependecy injection or using `$watch`.

 ### `<st:custom>`
 This widget just takes all child elements and wraps them into a sencha component.
 By this, custom html can be displayed.